26 Sights in Spoleto, Italy (with Map and Images)

 21. Teatro Romano

-The Roman Theatre is a theatrical building in Spoleto, (Spoletium), in Umbria dating back to the first century BC.
-It has a diameter of 114.40 meters, the cavea measures about 70.
-It is located within the monumental complex of Sant'Agata.
+The Roman Theatre is a theatre building in Spoleto (Spoletium), dating back to the first century BC.
+It has a diameter of 114.40 meters, while the cavea measures about 70 meters.
+It is located within the Monumental Complex of Sant'Agata.

 The Teatrino delle sei is located in the historic center of Spoleto.
-It owes its name to the time when the shows hosted in the first editions of the Festival dei Due Mondi began.
-For a period it was also called Teatrino delle sette.
+It owes its name to the time when the shows hosted in the first editions of the Festival of Two Worlds began.
+For a time it was also called the Teatrino delle sette.

 San Pietro extra moenia is an ancient Roman Catholic church in Spoleto, Umbria, Italy.
 Remarkable examples of Romanesque sculpture adorn the facade.
 The term extra moenia refers to its location outside the city walls.